 NR 104.
 Physical Assessment for the Practice of Nursing.
 3 hours credit.
-Prerequisites: BI 240 or BI 226 and BI 227, BS 160, EG 101, MA 135 or above, all with a C or better.
+Prerequisites: BI 240 or BI 226 and BI 227, BS 160, EG 101, MA 135 (or MA132, MA133, and MA134) or above, all with a C or better.
 Departmental acceptance to the nursing program.
 Corequisite: NR 105.
 This course will enable the nursing student to demonstrate competencies in assessment of the individual patient across the life span.
 The student will collect historical data and identify risk factors including genetic and environmental that affect the individual's health.
 The student will use interviewing techniques to conduct, review, and document health history and physical assessments while incorporating culture, age, and gender considerations.
 The student will develop the knowledge, skills, and attitudes necessary to complete a thorough physical assessment.
 The student will embrace the American Nurses Association (ANA) Code of Ethics for Nursing with all class actions and interactions, demonstrating professional accountability and responsibility for behavior.
 Classroom: 32 hours Clinical: 45 hours

 NR 105.
 Foundations of Patient Centered Care.
 6 hours credit.
-Prerequisites: BI 240 or BI 226 and BI 227, BS 160, EG 101, MA 135 or above, all with a C or better.
+Prerequisites: BI 240 or BI 226 and BI 227, BS 160, EG 101, MA 135 (or MA132, MA133, and MA134) or above, all with a C or better.
 Departmental acceptance to the nursing program.
 Corequisite: NR 104.
 Concurrent enrollment in BI 231.
 This course will enable the student to care for the adult and aging adult who is seeking health promotion and/or experiencing common altered health states.
 The student will identify professional standards of practice for the professional nurse, use the nursing process, and demonstrate effective communication when providing patient centered care to the adult and aging adult patient.
 The student will identify risk factors and manifestations of altered health states using the nursing process and demonstrate safe nursing practice and basic psychomotor skills.
 The student will embrace the American Nurses Association (ANA) Code of Ethics for Nursing with all class actions and interactions, demonstrating professional accountability and responsibility for behavior.
-Classroom: 64 hours; Clinical: 90
+Classroom: 64 hours; Clinical: 90 hours

 NR 106.
 Patient Centered Care of the Developing Individual and Family.
 9 hours credit.
-Prerequisites: BI 231, NR 105 and NR 104 all with a C or better.
-Concurrent enrollment in AH 111 and BS 260.
-This course will enable the student to apply health promotion and common altered health state concepts associated with adult reproductive health, childbearing, childrearing, child and family mental health issues and the perioperative environment to patient care.
+Prerequisites: BI 231, NR 105 and NR 104 all with a C or better and AH 111 and BS 260 with a C or better or concurrent enrollment.
+This course will enable the student to apply health promotion and common altered health state concepts associated with adult reproductive health, childbearing, childrearing, child, and family mental health issues and the perioperative environment to patient care.
 The student will utilize the nursing process in the provision of safe and culturally competent care for the individual and family.
-The student will demonstrate effective communication skills, caring behaviors, and incorporate evidence-based practice while caring for the newborn, child, adult and family.
-The student will complete a teaching/learning project that meets the needs of the individual, community and/or family from various cultures.
+The student will demonstrate effective communication skills and caring behaviors and incorporate evidence-based practice while caring for the newborn, child, adult, and family.
 The student will exhibit professional behaviors with all class actions and interactions by embracing the American Nurses Association (ANA) Code of Ethics for Nursing and demonstrating professional accountability and responsibility for behavior.
 Classroom: 88 hours; Clinical hours: 157.5 hours.